yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 Essentially all simple univariate functions in MATLAB are available as callback operators in YALMIP.

-The following problem should return 2, if the nonlinear solver (probably [FMINCON]) performs well.
+The following problem should return 2, if the nonlinear solver you use (probably [FMINCON](/solver/fmincon)) performs well.

 ````matlab
 sdpvar x